 Cover Type Relevance Why It Matters Typical Limit

-Portable Equipment / Tools Essential Covers theft, accidental damage, and loss of your camera bodies, lenses, lighting, audio equipment, drones, tripods, and accessories - whether at your studio, on location, or in transit.
-A single stolen camera bag can represent $10,000 - $30,000+ in losses.
-This is the most critical cover type for photographers. $10K - $100K
+Portable Equipment / Tools Essential Covers theft, accidental damage, and loss of camera bodies, lenses, lighting, audio gear, drones, tripods, and accessories - at your studio, on location, or in transit.
+A single stolen camera bag can represent $10,000 to $30,000 in losses.
+This is the most critical policy for photographers. $10K - $100K

-Public Liability Essential Covers injury to third parties or damage to their property while you are working - a guest tripping over lighting cables at a wedding, damage to a venue's fixtures during setup, or a lighting stand falling onto a client's vehicle.
-Many venues require this cover before granting access. $1M - $5M
+Public Liability Essential Covers injury to third parties or damage to their property while you work - a guest tripping over lighting cables at a wedding, damage to venue fixtures during setup, or a lighting stand falling onto a client's car.
+Most venues require this before granting access. $5M - $20M

-Professional Indemnity Essential Covers claims arising from failure to deliver your professional services - corrupted wedding photos, missed event coverage, images that do not meet contractual requirements, or copyright infringement claims.
-A wedding photographer who loses the images from a ceremony faces a claim that can easily reach $10,000 - $50,000+. $250K - $1M
+Professional Indemnity Essential Covers claims from failure to deliver your professional services - corrupted wedding files, missed event coverage, images that do not meet contractual requirements, or copyright infringement claims.
+A wedding photographer who loses ceremony images faces a claim that can easily reach $10,000 to $50,000 or more. $250K - $2M

-Statutory Liability Recommended Covers fines and legal defence costs if your business is prosecuted under the Work Health and Safety Act 2011 or other Australian statutes.
-Relevant when working at events and venues where health and safety obligations apply to all contractors. $500K - $1M
+Statutory Liability Recommended Covers fines and legal defence costs from prosecution under the Work Health and Safety Act or other statutes.
+Relevant when working at events and venues where WHS obligations apply to all contractors on site. $500K - $1M

-Business Interruption Recommended Replaces lost income if your business is unable to operate due to an insured event - equipment theft leaving you without gear for several weeks, studio damage, or injury preventing you from shooting.
-For sole operators with no backup, lost bookings directly impact income.
+Business Interruption Recommended Replaces lost income when an insured event prevents you from working - equipment theft leaving you without gear for weeks, studio damage, or injury that stops you shooting.
+For sole operators, lost bookings translate directly to lost revenue.
 12 months revenue

-Commercial Vehicle Recommended If you use a vehicle primarily for business - transporting equipment to shoots, travelling between venues - you need commercial vehicle cover.
-Standard personal car insurance may not cover a vehicle used primarily for business purposes, especially one regularly carrying high-value equipment.
+Commercial Vehicle Recommended If you use a vehicle primarily for business - transporting equipment to shoots, travelling between venues - commercial motor cover is needed.
+Standard personal car insurance may not cover a vehicle used primarily for business, especially one regularly carrying high-value gear.
 Market or agreed value

-Cyber Liability Optional Covers costs if your business systems are hacked, client galleries are breached, or customer data is compromised.
-Relevant if you store client images online, process payments digitally, or manage client portals and online galleries. $100K - $500K
+Cyber Liability Optional Covers costs when your systems are hacked, client galleries are breached, or customer data is compromised.
+Relevant if you store client images online, process payments digitally, or manage online proofing galleries. $100K - $500K

-Drone / UAV Liability Optional If you operate drones for aerial photography or videography, specialist drone liability cover is important.
-CASA requires Part 101 certification for commercial drone operations, and many clients require evidence of drone-specific insurance. $1M - $5M
+Drone / UAV Liability Optional If you fly drones for aerial photography or videography, specialist drone cover is important.
+CASA regulates commercial drone operations in Australia, and many clients and venues require evidence of drone-specific insurance. $5M - $20M

 Disclaimer: Cover types and limits shown are general guidance based on typical photography and videography business needs.
-Your specific requirements depend on your equipment value, services offered, venues worked at, and risk profile.
-Always discuss your needs with your insurer or broker.
+Your actual requirements depend on equipment value, services offered, venues worked at, and risk profile.
+Always discuss specifics with your insurer or broker.

 Business Insurance Providers for Photographers

-These Australian business insurance providers offer policies suited to photography and videography businesses.
+The following Australian insurers offer policies suited to photography and videography businesses.

 BizCover